KhiopsML/khiops-doc/docs/learn/coclustering.md

   <source src="../../assets/images/algo-coclustering.gif" type="image/gif" media="(not type: video/mp4)">
 </video>

-- **Initilization:** a “fine” model is randomly drawn, setting the number of groups for each variable so that coclusters contain an average of one instance.
+- **Initialization:** a “fine” model is randomly drawn, setting the number of groups for each variable so that coclusters contain an average of one instance.
 - **Step A:** a fast optimization is performed alternately for each variable, i.e. by freezing the other partition, the optimization criterion becomes univariate and the same algorithm as for [optimal encoding][encoding] is used.
 - **Step B:** next, a greedy algorithm merges the groups that degrade the optimization criterion as least as possible, until a single cocluster is obtained.
 The best evaluated model is selected for the next step.
 - **Step C:** similarly to step **A**, an in-depth alternate optimization is performed (i.e. with more iterations).